What’s in this article

 Hiring Talents in Singapore

-After setting up a company in Singapore, hiring employees is the next most important step you should take that involves some important decision-making.
-The hiring process should adhere to legal protocols set by the Ministry of Manpower (MOM).
+After setting up a company in Singapore, hiring employees is the next most important step you should take which involves some important decision-making.
+Furthermore, the hiring process should adhere to legal protocols set by the Ministry of Manpower (MOM).

-Here are some requirements to hire local employees.
+Here are some requirements for hiring local employees.

 Apply for a CPF Submission Number (CSN)